7 Ways To Be Happy & Productive When Working From Home

 - Your boundaries at home: establish set times that you must not be disturbed.
 We suggest 9-11am, 1-3pm and 4-5pm, so that you can join most meetings, be online during peak hours, but also allow for a few hours where you can be disturbed by bored or hungry children.

 - Your boundaries with work: it’s all too easy to get sucked into ‘one more email’ when you’re working from home.
 It’s really important to put the laptop away at your usual work leaving time and move away from your workload.

 2. Kids activities

-The kids are off school, you’ve stood on the 100th toy, your coffee is cold, and it’s only 8:30am.
+The kids are off school, you’ve stepped on the 100th Lego, your coffee is cold, and it’s only 8:30am.
 But we’ve got your back with a few simple suggestions to keep the kids busy that don’t include messy and exhausting ‘arts and crafts’:

 - Exercise online: There are loads of great exercise YouTube channels for kids.
 The UK’s ‘The Body Coach’ (aka.
 Joe Wicks) is doing a daily live kids exercise class on his YouTube channel.
 Or Cosmic Kids Yoga has a library of themed yoga and mindfulness sessions.

 - Scavenger hunts: Give your little ones a daily scavenger hunt of things that might not be so easy, such as ‘Five things that Grandma loves’, ‘Five things that are from France’.
 They can have all day (or until your working day is over) to find the things.